MishaLaskin/rad/README.md

 ## Anjali Instructions (Add Title)

 ## Instructions to Run a Trained Model against Adversarial Observations
 This step assumes that you have a trained model, ready to run.
 It assumes that you've saved both the actor and critic.
-One can do this by running the training as instructed in the main [Instructions](#instructions) section at the top and setting the save_model flag and choosing the eval_freq.
+One can do this by running the training as instructed in the main [instructions](#instructions) section at the top and setting the save_model flag and choosing the eval_freq.
 The models for the project were trained for 30,000 steps, saving every 5000 steps.
 We used seed 23 on the cartpole swingup task training the RadSac agent.

 Once you have saved the model, you can open 'scripts/run_tests.sh'.
 The script calls the 'adversarial_obs.py' file.
 There are a number of flags that can be modified.
 You'll want to specify the following: